 Yard Areas and Grade Crossings in Cities and Towns.
 Yard areas and grade crossings in cities and towns are just as dangerous as rural grade crossings.
+Approach them with as dangerous as rural grade crossings.
 Approach them with as much caution.